Advice for families

 The person who made your application is who we contact about your break at all stages of the process.

 If you think they have made an application to us and you haven't heard anything yet, get in touch when them for an update.

 What to expect on your break

-By law smoking is strictly forbidden in all caravans.
+Please note that smoking is strictly forbidden in all accommodation.

 How to prepare for your break

-- Make sure you get permission from school as soon as possible using the letter provided.
-Don’t forget to book time off work and find care for your pets.
+- If you need to then make sure you get permission from school as soon as possible.
+Don’t forget to book time off work and find suitable care for your pets.

 - Ask your referrer to let the Family Holiday Association know if you have any special requirements such as disabled access or a cot and highchair.

-- Try putting a little money aside each week in a money box, even if it is just a few coins.
+- Try putting a little money aside each week in a money box or savings account, even if it is just a few pounds.

 - Make sure a family member or friend knows where you are and has contact details for emergencies.

 - Plan how you’re going to get there and back again.
 Think about what time you will need to leave the house, how you will get to the station / bus stop and to the site at the other end.

 - Write a list of everything you’ll need to pack and how much money you can spend on each day of the holiday.

 What to pack?